 Most often, nonsurgical treatment will remedy the problem.
-Treatment can include wearing soft collars to relieve pressure when it occurs in the neck, physical therapy, and medications such as nonsteroidal anti-inflammatories, corticosteroids and steroid injections.
+Treatment can include wearing soft collars to relieve pressure when it occurs in the neck, physical therapy, and medications such as nonsteroidal anti-inflammatories, corticosteroids, and steroid injections.

-If the patient experiences weakness and/or sensory loss, surgery is recommended in an effort to prevent permanent neurologic deficit.
+If the patient experiences weakness and/or sensory loss, surgery is recommended in an effort to prevent a permanent neurologic deficit.
 Surgical intervention also tends to result in a more expedient and definitive recovery.
 Your healthcare provider can help you determine which treatment is recommended for your condition.

 At Princeton Neurological Surgery, Dr. John Lipani is a board-certified fellowship-trained spine surgeon in New Jersey who performs minimally invasive spine surgery as well as complex spinal procedures.
 Dr. Lipani is a specialist in the treatment for radiculopathy and many other spinal conditions.
 Dr. Lipani treats patients for radiculopathy from around the world, New York, Pennsylvania, and New Jersey including locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth, Morris and Mercer Counties for radiculopathy.
 Dr. Lipani offers image-guided spine surgery approaches for radiculopathy treatment, tailored to the needs of each patient.